 Adding urgency-building elements to your page is all well and good.
 But you need to get them there in the first place!

 If you're running a sale or promotion, push notifications are perfect for letting customers know.
 They're short, snappy, and can be used to start building urgency right from the get-go.

-Ofteria, a company which specializes in offers and promotions, used push notifications to increase repeat users by 39%.
+Ofteria, a company that specializes in offers and promotions, used push notifications to increase repeat users by 39%.

 What's more, push notifications work extremely well in conjunction with other forms of communication.
 If you've just launched a 50%-off sale or free holiday shipping, notifications can be used along with email and social media, ensuring you achieve the highest possible reach.
 You can even take trial for free push notification service and use.

 Imagine that you're in an electronics store.
 You're deciding whether or not to buy a new pair of headphones that have taken your fancy.

 Suddenly, you overhear someone saying to their friend, "I quite like those headphones.
 I'm thinking of getting them."

 Then, out of the corner of your eye, you see another person at the checkout desk, paying for the same product you're thinking of getting.
 Now you're faced with competition and limited stock!

 "Fair enough," you might be thinking, "but you can't recreate this experience online, right?"
 Wrong!